Ndegwadavid/hosted-/README.md

-This tool enumerates and scans the network for love hosts in the subnet ❤️ This tool is still ongoing development.
+This tool enumerates and scans the network for hosts in the subnet ❤️ This tool is still ongoing development.
 Nothing much 👍
 Additional content is indeed invited for collaboration 👏